testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/Installation.md

 # Installation

+It can be installed only in **Windows 7** or higher 64bit environment.

 ### 1. Install from repositories.
 First, install [git](https://git-scm.com/downloads)([tortoisegit](https://tortoisegit.org/download/) optional) and enter the following through the command window in the appropriate folder.